 A fake, artificially aged T206 Red Portrait Ty Cobb card.

-Plus, the corners have a very unusual blackness and rounding to them--often we see fakes that have very obvious rounded corners---but these ones, especially that bottom right corner looks specifically forced to look old, maybe with dirt, but not quite sure.
+Plus, the corners have a very unusual blackness and rounding to them–often, we see fakes with very obvious rounded corners—but these ones, especially that bottom right corner, look specifically forced to look old, maybe with dirt, but I’m not quite sure.

 Now, back to the soaking.
-The key to identifying a soaked card is those little tiny spider wrinkles---you can notice some of it on the front, but it is very obvious on the back of the card.
-That crackling appearance on the back of the card is not what an typical authentic T206 card should look like.
+The key to identifying a soaked card is those little tiny spider wrinkles—you can notice some of it on the front, but it is very obvious on the back of the card.
+That crackling appearance on the back of the card is not what a typical authentic T206 card should look like.

 Artificial Rounding of Corners